 We are a family of Four.

-Myself, my husband and our two beautiful daughters, Anna who is 14 and Ellie, 11.
-If you include our German Shepherd, Oliver, that makes us a family of Five.
+Myself, my husband and our two beautiful daughters, Anna who is 16 and Ellie, 13.
+If you include our German Shepherd, Oliver as well as our Swiss Shepherd, Archie that makes us a family of six.

 Life seemed to be relatively smooth and normal for most of 2017.
 It was the start of Term 4 for my children’s schooling and my oldest daughter Anna just couldn’t seem to get back into the groove of school.
 She was having trouble sleeping and was tired all the time.
 She was very emotional, constantly thirsty and waking during the night to go to the bathroom.
 She had lost weight despite an increase in appetite and I thought to myself, growth spurt and hormones, that must be it!